Camp Policies, Information and Scholarships

 All refunds are issued by the same method of payment that was used to make the payment.
 Credit card refunds are credited to the same credit card used for the payment within two to three days of the request.
 Refunds by check can take four to six weeks.

-Campers stay in Gilbert Hall, a recently renovated residence hall located on the east side of campus close to the Music Building and adjacent to the Art Building.
-Campers usually sleep two to a room, although occasionally an uneven number of girls or boys makes this impossible.
-A roommate of the same or similar age is assigned to campers who did not specify the name of a roommate on the registration form.
-Male and female counselors sleep on the floors with the campers in a ratio of at least one counselor for every 13 campers.
+Residential campers stay in Gilbert Hall or Neptune Hall depending on which camp they are attending.
+Campers usually sleep two to a room, although occasionally an uneven number makes this impossible.
+A roommate of the same or similar age is assigned to a camper who did not specify the name of a roommate on the registration form.
+Counselors are housed on the same floors as the campers, with a ratio of at least one counselor for every 13 campers.
 Additional professional staff lives in the residence hall overnight.
-Each room has a micro-fridge (includes a microwave, freezer, and refrigerator), closet, and drawer space.
+Each room has a micro-fridge (includes a microwave, freezer, and refrigerator), closet and drawer space.
 The rooms are air-conditioned; it is recommended that campers bring a fan and a sweatshirt.
-Security is tight in the residence halls with a key card needed to access the hallways with camper rooms.
+Security is tight in the residence halls with a key needed to access the buildings and camper rooms.

 How to Find Gilbert Hall

 Travel north on Annie Glidden Road, turn right onto Lucinda Road and right onto Gilbert Drive.
-You can find maps and more detailed directions to campus and the residence halls on our website at www.artscamps.niu.edu.
 For GPS, use 383 Gilbert Dr. as the address.

 Linens and Meals

-- Campers eat all three daily meals in Gilbert Hall.
+Campers eat all three daily meals in Neptune Hall.
 Campers may eat an unlimited amount of food from a cafeteria-style service.
 Food may not be taken out of the cafeteria.

-- Calls are forwarded to Stevenson Hall when the lobby desk at Gilbert is not open.
+Calls are forwarded to Stevenson Hall when the lobby desk at Gilbert/Neptune is not open.

 Parking for Parents and Campers